 As a consequence of these seismic shifts in the art market, this exhibition asks what the advent of Digimodernism means in our current cultural climate.
 In Arizona, we have seen the proliferation of digital experiences at places like Wonderspaces, the Thoma Foundation, Walter Productions and the coming Atari Hotel, but what is it that has already made Arizona a burgeoning hotspot for digital artists?
 And when we speak of Alternative Digital Aesthetics, are we already talking about how the Southwest has its own ways of reading what the “New Aesthetic” means in counter-distinction to artists working on similar themes in New York, L.A. and other major centers of art from around the world?
 Alternative Digital Aesthetics sets out to explore these questions without trying to resolve the contradictions of living at a time when the dematerialization of the art object is not an endpoint, but a new starting point for critical art practice today.

-Artists in the show: Efrian Becerra, Bjorn Bengtsson, BNHN Team (Xavier Nokes, Olivia Hernandez, Julian Ngyuen, Shomit Barua), Nigel Clouse, Ronald Cox, Jeff Davis, Guillermo Gutierrez, Read Hearne, Mike Jacobs, Ivan Mendoza, Miguel Monzon, Rembrandt Quiballo, Justin Rodier, Madison Stratford and Christy Waites.
+Artists in the show: Efrian Becerra, BNHN Team (Xavier Nokes, Olivia Hernandez, Julian Ngyuen, Shomit Barua), Nigel Clouse, Ronald Cox, Jeff Davis, Guillermo Gutierrez, Read Hearne, Mike Jacobs, Ivan Mendoza, Miguel Monzon, Rembrandt Quiballo, Justin Rodier, and Madison Stratford.